sodaru/mui-extended/docs/demo-layout.md

    const Index = demoPage(
-     DemoComponent, // pass undefined , if there is no demo "home", // home is the path to documentation md file, pass undefined if there is no documentation "Sodaru UI Components", // Title
+     DemoComponent, // pass undefined , if there is no demo "home" // home is the path to documentation md file, pass undefined if there is no documentation );
-     "https://gitlab.com/sodaru/solib/ui-components" // Repo home page link
-   );

    export default Index; // Index is a PageName , can by any relavent to page name